-What is Electrical Engineering Technology?
+What is Mechanical Engineering Technology?

 Admission criteria for this program vary based on the relative strength of test scores, class rank, GPA and co-curricular activities.
 Please see the Freshman Class Profile for this major in the Quick Facts sidebar on this page for the range of academic credentials typically accepted into this program.
 Test scores in the lower range may be acceptable with higher class rank and/or GPA.

 Freshmen applying to this program should also have completed the following college preparatory subjects:

 - English (4 units)